-Under the close supervision of a licensed law professor with practice experience, students gain a hands-on, transactional legal experience via three major methods:
+Under the close supervision of a licensed law professor with practice experience, students gain hands-on, transactional legal experience via three major methods:

-More Information about the Business Innovations Clinic
+More Information About the Business Innovations Clinic

 This clinic is funded by a generous grant from the Office of the Attorney General, State of Arkansas.